Avg Total Cost

 Is it cheaper to build or buy a house in Los Angeles?

-In Los Angeles current market, buying an existing home is often cheaper upfront than building new.
-However, new construction gives you full customization, modern energy efficiency, and no hidden repair costs.
-Building makes sense when existing inventory is limited, you need specific features, or you own a lot already.
+Buying an existing home in Los Angeles is often cheaper upfront than building new.
+However, new construction offers full customization, modern energy efficiency, and no hidden repair costs.
+Building makes the most sense when inventory is limited or you already own a lot.

 How long does it take to build a house in Los Angeles?